Val Kahl: Television and radio career

 In 2010, Val was a "Le Grand Casting de la Télé" Reality TV Show contestant, where she won among hundreds of thousands of candidates to become the next face of NRJ12 network.

 In 2011, she hosted her own segment for "Paris C'est Fou" on NRJ Paris channel, reporting and trying out all the latest lifestyle trends with Culinary Chefs (Alain Ducasse, Jean-François Piège, Cyril Lignac, Guy Martin), Fashion Designers (Jean-Paul Gaultier, Karl Lagerfeld, Jean-Claude Jitrois, Elie Saab) and Fitness Personalities.
 She was also a Reality TV expert on Le Mag Les Anges de la téléréalité Talk Show, Season 1 and 2, hosted by Matthieu Delormeau.
 She then landed her own show "Val By Night", where she conducted one-on-one interviews with music, movie and fashion international A-Listers.

 From 2011 to 2013, Val presented "Tellement Cannes" Show covering the Cannes Film Festival.

 Val Kahl became the host of "Les coulisses des NRJ Music Awards" on NRJ12, an international Award ceremony presented by the French radio station NRJ to honor the best in the French and Worldwide music industry (2011 to 2013).

-She interviewed music and movie international superstars as Sting, Mika, The Black Eyed Peas, PSY, Shakira, Jason Statham, Omar Sy, Stromaé, Shy'm, Michaël Canitrot, Victoria Silvstedt, Usher, Zaz as well as top DJs Bob Sinclar and David Guetta.
+She interviewed music and movie international superstars as Sting, Mika, The Black Eyed Peas, PSY, Shakira, Jason Statham, Omar Sy, Stromae, Shy'm, Michaël Canitrot, Victoria Silvstedt, Usher, Zaz as well as top DJs Bob Sinclar and David Guetta.

 She was a special correspondent for the MTV Music Awards in Belfast in 2012, and was the live voice commentator of the Grammys in 2013.

 From 2012 to 2013, Val Kahl hosted "Une Famille Au Top", an Extreme Makeover show, coaching Belgian and French families in style, fitness and nutrition with her team of experts.

 In 2013, she co-presented the Television Specials "La Nuit de la Pub Drôle" and "La Nuit de la Pub Sexy" on MCM, with television host Bruno Guillon.
 She also presented "Les 12 Résolutions de l'année 2012" on MCM Network, and made appearances as a co-host on two episodes of the Talk Show Touche pas à mon poste ! on France 4 channel.
 The same year, she hosted the Show "10 jours pour tout changer" on NRJ12.

 She played herself in the reality TV show Les Sosies à Hollywood on the TF6 network in 2013.

 In 2014, Val moved to Los Angeles and became the U.S. special correspondent for the Entertainment network Non Stop People and I24News reporting on movies, news, and Hollywood.

 She became a celebrity expert on Extra (TV program) on a segment about Kim Kardashian and Kanye West's wedding in Europe.

 While on the set, she was discovered by Maria Menounos and was offered to be a host for the online show "Fashion411" on Black Hollywood Live and AfterBuzzTV(from 2014 to 2016).
 As a fashion and lifestyle expert, she hosted her segment "Le Chaud" ("Le hot") featuring trends between Paris and Hollywood.
 She interviewed Hollywood personalities such as Beverly Johnson.